 The winner was an entrepreneurial computer programmer/MBA named Aaron Foss.
 Foss built the first version of what would come to be known as Nomorobo, and in July, he testified as an expert on robocalling before the Senate.
-By October 1, 2013 Foss had launched Nomorobo, which blocks not only prerecorded calls but also all unwanted telemarketing calls.
-As of today, Nomorobo is a full-fledged, fully-staffed company and has blocked over 350,000,000 such calls, with 1.25 landline users and 55,000 mobile users.
+By October 1, 2013, Foss had launched Nomorobo, which blocks not only prerecorded calls but also all unwanted telemarketing calls.
+As of today, Nomorobo is a full-fledged, fully-staffed company and has blocked over 1.1 billion such calls for both landline and mobile phone users.

 “Every day, we add 1,500 new landline users, and about half that number on mobile.
+Just last week, about 16,300 people got Nomorobo protection.
 People are learning about it organically because we are not advertising,” Foss told Reader’s Digest.
 Advertising just hasn’t seemed appropriate, given the work Nomorobo is doing, and given their close relationship with the FTC.
 But it’s both that level of integrity and the relationship with the FTC that builds confidence among Nomorobo’s users.
 “They know it’s not a scam.
 We don’t have access to their contacts.
 We don’t log their calls.
 We don’t even ask for your phone number or your email address.
 That’s the way this app works.
 That’s why it works as an app,” Foss explained with the contagious enthusiasm one might expect of a tech founder and entrepreneur.
 They aren’t guilty of using these 20 hacker tricks.

-Using Nomorobo costs consumers $1.99 per month, although the first two weeks are free.
+Using Nomorobo costs consumers $1.99 per month for mobile users, although the first two weeks are free.
 Although it ends up costing $24 per year, it’s an investment not only in your own peace of mind but also in working with the FTC to bust these undesirable callers once and for all.
 They also have an option to pay $19.99 a year per device instead of month-to-month.
-If you’re also getting mail that you don’t want, check out these tips for stopping junk mail before it lands on your doorstep—for good.
+Before you try to take down robocalls by yourself, here’s why you should never call back and unknown number.